BrightID/BrightID-Alert/README.md

 # BrightID-Alert
-Monitor BrightID and IDChain nodes and send alerts to keybase when they have problems
+Monitor a BrightID node and send alerts to keybase and telegram when it has problems